 |Cookies||Small text files to allow websites to recognize users and keep track of their preferences.|

 |User Agent||Identifies the type of device and browser, to be used for measurement and targeted advertising.|

 |Referral Link (URL or IP)||Allows networks to see where publishers are promoting the offers when available.|

 |Mobile Carrier||Based on IP, allows networks to see which mobile carrier a particular device is registered with.|

 TUNE abides by data minimization principles as guided by the European Union’s General Data Protection Regulation.
-Unless otherwise agreed in writing between the parties, by May 25, 2018, HasOffers applies the following data retention rules:
+Unless otherwise agreed in writing between the parties, TUNE applies the following data retention rules:

-- IP addresses, Device IDs, and MAC Addresses, regardless of jurisdiction, will have a 120-day rolling data retention window on the HasOffers platform (if the data controller does not opt-in to do so earlier).
-Data scrubbing to occur monthly.
+- The last octet of IP addresses, regardless of jurisdiction, will be redacted based on a 123-day rolling data retention window on the TUNE platform (if the data controller does not opt-in to do so earlier).

 - TUNE retains client data so long as it is contractually required, and will delete all client data in a reasonable amount of time after the conclusion of our relationship.